Essential Duties and Responsibilities:

 Skills and Experience:

 One to three months of food manufacturing or packaging experience.

 Ability to work overtime, irregular hours or rotating shifts.

-Ability to communicate and work effectively with a variety of diverse individuals within the plant and corporate environments.
+Ability to communicate and work effectively with a variety of diverse individuals within the plant.

 Ability to thrive in a constantly changing environment.

-The Warehouse Clerk will report directly to the Warehouse Supervisor.
+The Bakery Sheeting Operator will report directly to the Bakery Supervisor.

 Average annual salary: $35,000 - $45,000/year which includes: